Reinvigorated Pulisic coming out of his shell to fire Chelsea to top-four finish | Goal.com

 For context, Sterling, Mane and Salah have a combined 44 Premier League goals between them this season.
 Pulisic has seven, albeit from just 18 total appearances, and while that may seem a modest return, it is enough to make him the league's top scorer among players aged 21 or under.

-With an eighth goal scored in the Champions League, this is also already Pulisic's best season ever in terms of goals.
+With an eighth goal scored in the Champions League, this is also already Pulisic's best ever campaign in terms of goals.

 His first against Villa was classic Pulisic.
 Moments after being introduced as a substitute, he ghosted in at the back post to steer Cesar Azpilicueta's searching cross into the roof of the net from close range.